Getting started with Amazon Managed Blockchain (AMB) Access Polygon - AMB Access Polygon

 Send a transaction in Node.js

 The preceding example sends the native Polygon Mainnet token (POL) from one address to another by signing a transaction and broadcasting it to the Polygon Mainnet using AMB Access Polygon.
-To do this, use the sendTx.js script, which utilizes Ethers.js, a popular library for interacting with Ethereum and Ethereum-compatible blockchains like Polygon.
+To do this, use the sendTx.js script, which uses Ethers.js, a popular library for interacting with Ethereum and Ethereum-compatible blockchains like Polygon.
 You need to replace three variables in the code where highlighted in red, including the billingToken for your Accessor token for token based access, the private key with which you sign the transaction, and the recipient's address that receives the POL.

 Tip